2025 Arkansas Homesteading Conference Schedule

 LUNCH & LEARN SESSION:

-LUNCH (EXHIBIT HALL/CONCESSION STAND) – The Cleveland County Fairgrounds will be offering a couple of options this year for lunch.
-The concession stand will be open throughout the day while a buffet style lunch will be served in the Exhibit Hall.
-We have extended the lunch break to give visitors an opportunity to meet with exhibitors and demonstrators who will be on the grounds.
+LUNCH (EXHIBIT HALL/CONCESSION STAND) – The Cleveland County Fairgrounds will be offering a variety of options for lunch.
+The concession stand will be open throughout the day offering breakfast items burgers, hot dogs and more, while a buffet style lunch will be served in the Exhibit Hall with a plate lunch option (pork roast, mash potatoes with gravy, beans, fried okra and cornbread muffin) and beans and greens with cornbread.

 1:30 PM SESSIONS: